 What Is Information Literacy Instruction?

-UMD subject librarians can work with you to help your students develop their research skills and evaluate information critically.
-Librarians can offer support for your classroom instruction in several ways:
+UMD subject librarians can work with you to help your students navigate the research process and evaluate information critically.
+Librarians can offer support for your course in several ways:

 - Online research guides for specific courses or assignments

-- Online tutorials for specific courses or assignments
+- Online instruction for specific courses or assignments

 - Librarian consultation on research assignment design

 Key learning outcomes for library instruction include:

 - Students will develop effective search strategies for their information needs, revising searches in order to persist in the face of search challenges

 - Students will evaluate sources based on information need and the context in which the information will be used

 - Students will identify multiple perspectives on a scholarly topic

 - Students will formulate research questions that are appropriately scaled, facilitate inquiry, and can be supported by available resources